Pfizer MEVPRO Prostate Cancer Clinical Trials

 Study details

-MEVPRO-1 is a Phase 3, randomised, open-label clinical trial to evaluate an investigational drug called mevrometostat for men with metastatic castrate-resistant prostate cancer (mCRPC) that has progressed after treatment with abiraterone acetate.
+MEVPRO-1 is a Phase 3, randomised, open-label clinical trial to evaluate an investigational drug, called mevrometostat, for men with metastatic castration-resistant prostate cancer (mCRPC) that has progressed after treatment with abiraterone acetate.
 MEVPRO-1 will investigate whether mevrometostat in combination with enzalutamide is superior to either enzalutamide or docetaxel in prolonging radiographic progression-free survival in the mCRPC setting.

-Approximately 600 participants will be randomly assigned in a 1:1 ratio to Arm A or Arm B.
+Approximately 600 participants across approximately 174 investigational sites will be randomly assigned in a 1:1 ratio to Arm A or Arm B.

 • Investigational Arm A: